Group15-AND101/Final-Project-Milestone2/README.md

 ## Notes

-We were able to call more than one API in a single project and simuntaneously display information from the APIs.
+We were able to call more than one API in a this project and simuntaneously display information from the APIs.